If you’re wondering how to spend 10 days in Italy, I’ve got you covered with these 5 itineraries!

 Packing for Italy can be tricky depending on the time of year you’re visiting.
-Our family backpacked around Europe, spending an entire month in Italy, during the spring.
+Our family backpacked around Europe, spending an entire month in Italy.
 You can see our Italy Packing List here.
 No matter what time of year you go, be sure to pack a good pair of walking shoes.
 I love these sandals for warmer months and these boots for colder months.

 The Best Way to See Italy in 10 Days

 5 Itinerary Ideas